 If the mind is racing when a person is trying to sleep or wakes up in the night, it is best to address the thoughts or feelings that are keeping the client from sleeping.
 Taking pills, getting a better mattress, or listening to relaxing music won’t permanently silence the subconscious mind.
 When the mind is trying to get its owner’s attention, it is often due to feelings of danger, risk, failure, or lack of preparation.
 Discovering the underlying issue is imperative and hypnosis is a fantastic tool in that regard.

 Reset Sleep Cycle

-Hypnotists can show you how to resolve your mental conflicts, relax your body, and get your mind into the drifting mental state that builds into sleep.
-Whatever is keeping you up at night is worth addressing head-on.
+Resolve mental conflicts, relax the body, and get the mind into the drifting mental state that builds into sleep.